ewaslowinska/Advanced-Machine-Learning/Report.md

 ## Report on the respective parts of the assignment

 In this assigmnment I completed parts 1, 2 and half of part 3.
-I didn't complete the whole assignment because I wasn't able to wodnload the whole 'train 2017' dataset and subsequently the CNN model from Asad's demo did not want to work, even after some alterations
+I didn't complete the whole assignment because I wasn't able to download the whole 'train 2017' dataset and subsequently the CNN model from Asad's demo did not want to work, even after some alterations

 ### Part 1